ls1intum/Artemis/docs/user/exercises/textual.rst

     .. figure:: text/import-text-exercise.png
               :align: center

-- An import modal will prompt up, where you will have an option to select and import previous text exercises from the list by clicking on |import| button.
+- An import modal will prompt up, where you will have an option to select and import previous text exercises from the list by clicking on the **Import** button.

     .. figure:: text/import-text-exercise-modal.png
               :align: center